Employee and Retiree Service Center → Retirees → Benefits for MCPS Retirees → Health Benefits → Medical Plans → Medicare

 You and/or your dependent(s) are eligible for Medicare if you are:

-- age 65 (or over if you have been employed and covered by an active employee group health plan), or
+• age 65 (or over if you have been employed and covered by the MCPS active employee health plan), or

 An individual is eligible for Medicare the first day of the month you turn 65 if you have not qualified for enrollment before the age of 65.
 If you will be 65 on the first day of the month, you will be eligible for Medicare the first day of the previous month.